The twelve million tonnes year 1993/1994

 Dosco LH1300 roadheaders were used for the lateral roadways to replace the Dosco Mk3 roadheaders.

-The Gascoigne Wood coal clearance connection roadway to the south of the mine was completed in Dec 1987 to load coal into Gascoigne Wood Mine, via a 2000 tonne, 7.5m diameter staple shaft called Bunker 6.
-A ventilation connection already existed from Mar 1987 and this was kept in use with a .8m diameter borehole.
+The Gascoigne Wood coal clearance connection roadway to the south of the mine was completed in Dec 1987 to load coal into Gascoigne Wood Mine via a 2000 tonne, 7.5m diameter staple shaft called Bunker 6.
+A 7.5m diameter, 2000 tonne staple bunker was created in the North Intake near to the pit bottom area called the Kelfield Bunker and a bunker was created in the south west lateral towards the Bunker six staple bunker.
+A ventilation connection, already existed from Mar 1987 and this was kept in use with a .8m diameter 20° inclined borehole.
+A small section, one in one (45)° drift was also created at the end of the lateral to give access and supply air to Gascoigne Wood Mine.

-Plan of Bunker 6 and Ventilation Borehole Connections to Gascoigne Wood Mine
+Plan of Bunker 6, Ventilation Borehole and 1 in 1 Drift connections to Gascoigne Wood Mine

 The Bunker 6 Westerland feeder coal clearance connection from Stillingfleet Mine.

-The conveyors in the east and south lateral roadways at Stillingfleet Mine had to transport coal from North Selby and Stillingfleet Mines.
+The conveyors in the east and south intake lateral roadways at Stillingfleet Mine had to transport coal from North Selby and Stillingfleet Mines.
 Roadways in the drive house areas of 5m high by 7m wide, square section stanchion girders were created to house the double, 6.6 K.V.
 750kw, steel cord conveyor drives.
-The South Drive House was situated at the furthest point of the south lateral roadway which loaded onto a lower lateral roadway which delivered via a 2000 tonne staple shaft into the Gascoigne Wood Spine Tunnels.
+The Drive House was situated at the of the south Intake roadway near to the pit bottom which loaded onto a lower lateral roadway which delivered via a 2000 tonne staple shaft into the Gascoigne Wood Spine Tunnels.

 Stillingfleet Mine developed the east and west lateral headings to the furthest extent and worked faces from 1988.
 The west side of the mine worked 12 faces, the last being H219s in 1998 and the east of the mine worked 6 faces, the last being H256s in 1995 very near to the North Selby Mine workings.
 During this period the north lateral headings were developed and a further north east lateral was driven where 2 faces were worked.
 As the mine progressed northwards a west and east lateral was developed with 9 faces worked from 1995 to 2002.